sebhammer/YAZGPT/README.md

 Example session:

 ```
 Welcome to the YAZGPT AI-powered Z39.50 client

-YAZGPT>> find titles by Robert Pirsig, FRBRize the results by grouping them by work
+YAZGPT>> find publications by Robert Pirsig, combine the results by title and list editions under each title
 Function Call search {
   "author": "Pirsig, Robert"
 }
 Hitcount:  11
-Here are the titles by Robert Pirsig, grouped by work:
+Here are the publications by Robert Pirsig, grouped by title and listed with their editions:

-1. Work: Zen and the art of motorcycle maintenance
+1. Title: John Dewey, Robert Pirsig, and the art of living
+   - Edition 1: New York: Palgrave Macmillan, 2006

+2. Title: Lila
+   - Edition 1: New York: Bantam Books, 1991
+   - Edition 2: New York, N.Y.: Bantam Audio, p1991 (Contributor: Will Patton)

+3. Title: On quality
+   - Edition 1: Boston: Mariner Books, [2022] (Editor: Wendy K. Pirsig)

-   - Title: Zen and the art of motorcycle maintenance :
+4. Title: Zen and the art of motorcycle maintenance
-     - Publication: New York : W. Morrow, 1999.
+   - Edition 1: New York: W. Morrow, 1999
-   - Title: Zen and the art of motorcycle maintenance:
-     - Publication: New York, Morrow, 1974.
+   - Edition 2: New York: Morrow, 1974
-   - Title: Zen and the art of motorcycle maintenance :
-     - Publication: New York : Quill, 1999.
+   - Edition 3: New York: Quill, 1999
-   - Title: Zen and the art of motorcycle maintenance :
-     - Publication: New York : Morrow, 1984, c1974.
+   - Edition 4: New York: Morrow, 1984, c1974
+   - Edition 5: Los Angeles, CA: Audio Renaissance ; p1999 (Contributor: Lawrence Pressman)

+5. Title: Zen and now
+   - Edition 1: New York: Alfred A. Knopf, 2008

-   - Title: Zen and the art of motorcycle maintenance
+Please note that "Lila" and "Zen and the art of motorcycle maintenance" have multiple editions.
-     - Publication: Los Angeles, CA : Audio Renaissance, p1999.
-     - Contributor: Pressman, Lawrence.

-2. Work: Lila
-   - Title: Lila :
-     - Publication: New York : Bantam Books, 1991.
-   - Title: Lila
-     - Publication: New York, N.Y. : Bantam Audio, p1991.
-     - Contributor: Patton, Will.

-3. Work: On quality
-   - Title: On quality :
-     - Publication: Boston : Mariner Books, [2022]
-     - Publication: ©2022
-     - Contributor: Pirsig, Wendy K., editor.

-I couldn't find any additional works by Robert Pirsig in the provided database.

-YAZGPT>>

 YAZGPT>>

 ```